Last updated on May 26, 2014

-Captain America: The Winter Soldier – the only problem is that Captain America & The Winter Soldier are in it
+The worst thing about Captain America: The Winter Soldier is that Captain America is in it.

 I can’t lie: I’ve never liked the star spangled avenger.
 Most of that can be attributed to me being Canadian, and being fairly disinterested in a superhero wrapped in someone else’s flag.
 (Lest you think it’s entirely about nationalism, I have always maintained that Alpha Flight is pretty stupid.)

 The first Captain America movie because it put the character in his proper context: As a piece of WWII propaganda.
 I don’t even mean that in a derogatory sense: It was a fun, pulpy bit of entertainment that played with the character’s origins and created a scenario where it was (almost) credible to dress a man up in a costume and send him to Germany to fight Nazis with a shield.

 But while the modern Captain America narrative tends to be a “fish out of water” story, Winter Soldier takes Captain America too far out of the character’s comfort zone, and doesn’t do much with the resulting juxtaposition.